SnehaTri/animal-fun-facts/facts/chinchilla.md

   animal with more than 20,000 hairs per square centimeter.

-- Many mammals grow just one hair from each follicle, but the chinchilla has more than 50 hairs in a single follicle.
+- Many mammals grow just one hair from each follicle, but the chinchilla has more than 50 hairs in a single follicles.